cbaggers/cepl/README.md

  - [cepl.sdl2](https://github.com/cbaggers/cepl.sdl2) for the host
  - [skitter](https://github.com/cbaggers/skitter) for handling input and events
  - [dirt](https://github.com/cbaggers/dirt) for loading images
+ There are many good event systems & image loaders out there so browse around.
+But here are two :)

 You are now ready to get started.
 Simply run:
 - `(ql:quickload "my-proj")`